thkukuk/lastlog2/README.md

 ## lastlog2

-`lastlog2` tries to solve all this problems:
+`lastlog2` tries to solve this problems:

 * It's using sqlite3 as database backend.
 * Data is only collected via a PAM module, so that every tools can make use of it, without modifying existing packages.